 Please note that due to funder restrictions, there is a limit to the number of funded opportunities we can offer to international students.
 Please check our website to see if we are still accepting applications from international students.

 Research areas within the CDT include Mobile Autonomy; Manipulation and Soft Robotics; Sensing and Perception; Fleet Management; Human-Robot Collaboration; Robot Vision; Robot Learning; Robotic Mapping; Robot Task Planning; Robot Navigation; Swarm Robotics; Human-Robot Interaction; Systems Integration; Agri-Robotics; Food Manufacturing.
-For more information regarding the research scope of the CDT please visit the website here.
+You can find out more regarding the research scope of the CDT here.

 Within the application form you will be asked to specify your 1st, 2nd and 3rd choice institutions for where you would like to study your PhD.
 This order determines the order in which your application will be made available to the three partner institutions(University of Cambridge, University of East Anglia, and University of Lincoln).
 The university at which you will study your PhD will be decided during the recruitment process.

 Places within the CDT are offered by the individual universities and therefore this is not something which can be changed at a later date.